bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/CatalogTables.rst

 :index:`[TAG=Job->JobStatus] <pair: Job; JobStatus>` :index:`[TAG=Catalog->Job->JobStatus] <triple: Catalog; Job; JobStatus>`

 The status of a Bareos job is stored as abbreviation in the Catalog database table Job.
-It is also displayed by some bconsole commands, eg. :strong:`list jobs`.
+It is also displayed by some bconsole commands, eg. :bcommand:`list jobs`.

 This table lists the abbreviations together with its description and weight.
 The weight is used, when multiple states are applicable for a job.
 In this case, only the status with the highest weight/priority is applied.